 A couple of years ago, I penned an article for Travel + Leisure magazine on one of my favourite subjects, old-time Las Vegas.
 It revolved around how my interest had developed after acquiring my prized 1963 Cadillac Coupe de Ville and discovering the original owner’s name amongst a mountain of paperwork that came with the car.

 The article remains one of my favourites, more so because of the opening line: “It started, as these things so often do, with a cardboard box full of crap.”
-That the editor kept this line in, unmolested by decorum, had much to do with the fact that he was a good friend and supporter of my characteristically irreverent writing style.
+The editor kept that line in, unmolested by decorum, when many others would have tossed it aside.

 The Cadillac, a Detroit steel monster in gleaming Silver Mink paint, measures almost 5.7 metres long, weighs in at just over two tonnes, and has bucket seats and an interior of the most indulgent red leather.
 It was delivered new to its Las Vegas address in May 1963 and the name listed in the owner’s manual was Frederic Apcar.

 For some reason, it took me a while to Google the owner’s name but, when I did, a surprise awaited.
 Apcar was a legend in Las Vegas, a producer of tits-and-ass showgirl extravaganzas at the famed Dunes Hotel and Casino; in 2006, he received a lifetime achievement award from the Nevada Entertainer/Artist Hall of Fame.